kurtpetrek/development-resources/README.md

 To work on this project

 1. Clone Github repo
-2. cd into directory and run npm install
+2. cd into directory and run $ npm install
-3. Modify index.html to look for styles.css and main.js at root level
-4. Run $ npm start
+3. Run $ npm start
-5. Direct browser to localhost:8080
-6. Do work

 ## Deployment Instructions
-To deploy this project
+To deploy this project to gh-pages branch

-1. Run $ npm run build
+1. Run $ npm run deploy
-2. Modify index.html to look for styles.css and main.js in dist directory
-3. Issue pull request